hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		  In which case the program will convert the cell address to the value in the specified cell and inturn call the python function.

-* cell contents are evaluated and cached when user updates/modifies any cell content.
+* The program follows a windowed lazy/defered evaluation with caching strategy for the cells.
-  This ensures that spreadsheets with heavy calculations can be displayed quickly without any calculation overhead, in general.
+  This ensures that large spreadsheets with heavy calculations can be displayed relatively quickly without much calculation overhead, in general.

-  Also during evaluation of cells, done in a row major fashion, the calculated results are cached and reused, when calculating other cells.

-  For optimal performance, especially for =expressions which have DEEP cell chaining dependencies ideally have cell dependencies such that they depend on

-	* cells to their left on the same row and or any cell in the rows to its top.

-  Prg defers cell reevaluation, till the cell becomes visible or some other cell which depends on it either directly or indirectly becomes visible.
-THis ensures that even spreadsheets with calculations involving very very long chaining across cells load and can be edited normally in most cases.
-  Only when cells with heavy chaining become visible, the program will pause to do the calculations required and inturn show its results.

 * Written in python, with source available on github, so that anyone can understand, modify|extend and or bugfix as required, to meet their needs ;) This also allows arbitrary precision integer